Diagnostic and predictive testing for juvenile polyposis syndrome.

 Analytical Sensitivity & Specificity for Sequencing and MLPA: 99 percent.

 Limitations: Diagnostic errors can occur due to rare sequence variations.
 Regulatory region mutations and deep intronic mutations will not be detected.
 Large deletions/duplications of exons 7 and 8 may not be detected.
 The breakpoints of large deletions/duplications will not be determined.
 Mutations in genes other than BMPR1A are not evaluated.
+This assay is not designed to detect somatic variants associated with malignancy.
+Interpretation of this test result may be impacted if the patient has had an allogeneic stem cell transplantation.

 Counseling and informed consent are recommended for genetic testing.
 Consent forms are available online.